rsyncOSX/photocullingdocs/content/en/docs/_index.md

 <div class="alert alert-primary" role="alert">

 Not yet released.
-To be released sometime in February 2026.
+To be released as a beta version sometime in February 2026.

 </div>